Gambit (Marvel Comics): 1990s

+2000s and 2010s

+When Storm created a splinter group to hunt for Destiny's diaries in the pages of X-Treme X-Men, Gambit joined her in issue #5 (November 2001) and co-starred for the remainder of the series.
+Gambit & Bishop: Sons of the Atom (2001) was advertised as a sequel to the character's first miniseries and involves the two X-Men in Stryfe's return.
+Gambit starred in a second ongoing series, Astonishing X-Men: Gambit, lasting 12 issues and running from November 2004 to August 2005.
+In 2009, Gambit's past was explored in the one-shot X-Men Origins: Gambit.

+In 2010, the one-shot Curse of the Mutants: Storm & Gambit was released; it received a positive review from James Hunt of Comic Book Resources.
+In June 2011, he began co-starring in X-Men: Legacy.

-It was announced at the C2E2 convention by Marvel Comics that in August 2012 Gambit gets his own solo series that takes him back to his roots as a charismatic, cool, mutant master thief, written by James Asmus and drawn by Clay Mann.
-When asked about the upcoming series Asmus was quoted saying "This book focuses on the two most important aspects of Gambit: #1 that he's sexy, and #2 that he's the preeminent bad-ass thief of the Marvel Universe."
-Marvel canceled the series at issue #17.
+Marvel Comics announced at the C2E2 convention in August 2012 that Gambit would get a third solo series, Gambit: King of Thieves, that would take him back to his roots as a charismatic, cool, mutant master thief, written by James Asmus and drawn by Clay Mann.
+When asked about the upcoming series, Asmus said, "This book focuses on the two most important aspects of Gambit: #1 that he's sexy, and #2 that he's the preeminent bad-ass thief of the Marvel Universe."
+Marvel canceled the series at issue #17, in September 2013.

 Gambit was one of the principal characters in the 2013 series All-New X-Factor written by Peter David and drawn by Carmine Di Giandomenico.
 The series was cancelled after issue #20, with David suggesting it would be some time before Marvel would consider featuring Gambit in a leading role again due to a persistently low sales record in this and previous titles.

-In October 2017, Gambit co-starred in his own comic with his love interest Rogue titled Rogue and Gambit, which was released in 2018.
+Gambit married Rogue in X-Men Gold vol. 2 #30 (August 2018).
+Gambit co-starred in his own comic with his wife, titled Rogue and Gambit, which was released in 2018.
+Its reception was mixed, with some praising its reintroduction of the couple's dynamic, while others felt it struggled to balance action with relationship development.
+Later the same year the same duo appeared in Mr. & Mrs. X, which received generally favorable reviews, highlighting its celebration of the couple's romance and entertaining storytelling.